linasc3-ai/rave-documentation/02-installation.md

  rave::check_dependencies(nightly = TRUE)
 ```

-**Note:** When re-updating, a pop-up might appear asking if you want to re-install the N27 template brain.
-Simply choose no.
+**Note:** When re-updating, a pop-up might appear asking if you want to re-install the N27 template brain or pipeline modules.
+Simply choose "yes".

 ## Troubleshooting
 Possible errors during installation and their solutions:

 **Error:** "The following directories are not writable by your user".